ksupasate-zz/LINEbotToTeams/README.md

 # Connect LINE bot to Microsoft Teams
 This project is to connect LINE bots with Microsoft Teams by using Azure Functions and Messaging API.

+### Programming language for this project:
+- JavaScript

 ### Tools for this project:
 - Azure Account
 - LINE Developer Account